JoaKing08/Town-Of-Us-Mira-JK/README.md

 Alignment: <b>Impostor Power</b>\
 Inspiration: <b>Own Idea/Inspiration Unclear</b>

-The Godfather is a role that can Recruit a player into their faction turning them into Mafioso./ The player being Recruited by Godfather must be a Crewmate with no Alliance Modifiers, otherwise the Recruiting fails.
+The Godfather is a role that can Recruit a player into their faction turning them into Mafioso.\
+The player being Recruited by Godfather must be a Crewmate with no Alliance Modifiers, otherwise the Recruiting fails.

 Game Options: